We Can’t Resolve the Climate Crisis Without Transforming the Food System – For Good

 This event will be held with the University of Nottingham School of Geography.

 War in Europe, a pandemic and disrupted supply chains have exposed faultlines in the global food system which we ignore at our peril.
 An agrifood system based on a few calorie-rich crops transported along carbon-heavy supply chains is a major cause of the climate crisis, land use change and environmental degradation.
 Without transforming the food system we cannot achieving the targets of the Paris Agreement or the UN Sustainable Development Goals.
-In this talk, I argue how we can use forgotten crops, diverse farming systems, indigenous and scientific knowledge and novel products to address the climate and food crises and transform our food systems – for good.
+In this talk, I argued how we can use forgotten crops, diverse farming systems, indigenous and scientific knowledge and novel products to address the climate and food crises and transform our food systems – for good.

 Speaker